MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MaxInboundConnection
-!!!
-Exchange Server 2010, Exchange Server 2013

-The MaxInboundConnection parameter specifies the maximum number of inbound connections that this Receive connector serves at the same time.
-The default value is 5000.
-The valid input range for this parameter is from 1 through 2147483647.
-To disable the inbound connection limit on a Receive connector, enter a value of unlimited.

-!!!
-Exchange Server 2016

 The MaxInboundConnection parameter specifies the maximum number of inbound connections that this Receive connector serves at the same time.

 A valid value is from 1 to 2147483647, or the value unlimited.
 The default value is 5000.

 To disable the inbound connection limit on a Receive connector, enter a value of unlimited.

 ```yaml
 Type: Unlimited